- Patient interactions and experiences at hospitals influence HCAHPS Survey scores, which affect Medicare payments.

 Poor communication can negatively impact the quality and speed (“responsiveness”) of patient care.
 For example, if calls for assistance go to a central nursing station, someone must track down the nurse assigned to that patient, relay the message, and finally, respond to the patient.

 Hospitals can cut out these time-consuming steps with software that sends request notifications from the patient’s nurse call button directly to the correct caregiver’s mobile device.
 The clinician can then directly connect to the patient’s pillow speaker to determine the need.
-If the patient just wants a glass of water, the nurse might direct it to a nonclinical staff member to fulfill that request.
+If the patient just wants a glass of water, the nurse might direct it to a non-clinical staff member to fulfill that request.
 If the patient is in pain, they’ll respond directly and immediately.
-A speedy response to a patient request cuts stress and increases satisfaction.
+A speedy response to a patient’s request cuts stress and increases satisfaction.

-2. Nix the noise: minimize disturbances through secure messaging and
+2. Nix the noise: minimize disturbances through secure messaging and effective notifications

 The “quietness of the hospital environment” frequently ranks lowest among the HCAHPS survey categories, as it did in the most recent report from CMS.
 While that figure has improved nearly 10% in recent years, it remains among the lowest-ranking survey categories.
 Even as rest can significantly impact patient recovery, research notes the adverse effects of poor sleep on the healing process due to environmental factors.
 Hospitals can be noisy places with numerous beeps, overhead paging, and hallway conversations.

-Among the biggest noise culprits are patient monitoring alarms, whose sounding frequency can lead to clinician alarm fatigue, a patient safety hazard.
+Among the biggest noise culprits are patient monitoring alarms, whose sounding frequency can lead to clinician alert fatigue, a patient safety hazard.
 While critical alarms should never be disabled, hospitals can reduce their frequency.
 Using alarm filtering or alarm surveillance technology are a few ways to reduce false positives that disrupt patient rest.

 Mobile device notifications are another way to promote a quiet environment for rest and healing.
 Integrated call notification and staff assignment systems reduce overhead paging by routing patient alarm notifications directly to appropriate staff.
 Mobile devices also enable secure messaging among care team members, which cuts down on hallway conversations—improving information security and minimizing patient disturbance.